 I am Danish, and after several years abroad, I am now living in Denmark again with my husband John and daughter Bess.
 I recently took up a position as assistant professor at the Royal School of Library and Information Science, University of Copenhagen.

-I am finishing my Doctorate (PhD) at the University of Oxford with the title: “A Decision Support System for the Reading of Ancient Documents“.
+I have my Doctorate (PhD) from the University of Oxford with the title: “A Decision Support System for the Reading of Ancient Documents“.
 The PhD is a part of the Image, Text, Interpretation: e-Science, Technology and Documents project (also known as the eSAD project) from 2008-2011.

 My Doctorate was based at the Centre for the Study of Ancient Documents (CSAD) at the Ioannou Centre for Classical and Byzantine Studies (Classics) at the University of Oxford where my supervisor Professor Alan K. Bowman is situated.

-The eSAD project and thus the doctorate was conducted in co-operation with Dr. Melissa Terras (Centre for Digital Humanities, University College London) and Professor Sir Michael Brady (Dept of Engineering Science, University of Oxford).
+The eSAD project and thus the doctorate was conducted in collaboration with Professor Melissa Terras (Centre for Digital Humanities, University College London) and Professor Sir Michael Brady (Dept of Engineering Science, University of Oxford).

-Mainly work related twitter: @HenrietteRoued – although some crafty bit’s may sneak in from time to time.
+Mainly research related twitter: @HenrietteRoued – although some crafty bits may sneak in from time to time.

 HISTORIC CRAFTS: My previous experience with a multi-contributor blog was Historic Crafts which is now a Google/Blogger blog and is currently working only as an archive.
 I was the main person behind this blog and I did burn out because of it.
 I still love the concept of good posts on Historic Crafts and maybe one day in the future I can restart this blog in some form or another as a multi-editor/multi-contributor blog too.